July 23: Institution of the Order of Our Lady of Premontre, Lancaster, England, by St. Norbert in the year 1120, after a revelation from Our Lady.

 In only a few years there were nine houses and the order had papal approval from Pope Honorius II.
 By the middle of the 14th century there were over 1,300 monasteries and 400 convents stretching from Palestine to Norway while nourishing all of Christendom.
 This was the time of the High Middle Ages, creating the foundation for Western Civilization.

-A little below Lancaster, England, stand the ruins of what was once Cockersands Abbey, also known as Our Lady of the Marshes, and Our Lady of Premontre, because the Premonstratensians were responsible for its erection, changing the bleak and barren lands into fertile profitable ones.
+A little below Lancaster, England, stand the ruins of what was once Cockersands Abbey, also known as Our Lady of the Marshes, and Our Lady of Premontre, because the Premonstratensians were responsible for its erection, changing the bleak and barren lands into fertile, profitable ones.
 When the dissolution of the Lancashire monasteries began in 1537, the Abbey seal was broken and the gold and jewels stolen by King Henry VIII.
-Furniture and goods were sold, and the monks’ quarters stripped of their lead and left to fall into ruin, and decay.
-Some who live around the ruins claim up-to-date that at midnight the chant of the monks can be heard amid the cries and moans of the desolate.
+Furniture and goods were stolen and sold, and the monks’ quarters stripped of their lead and left to fall into ruin and decay.
+Some who live around the ruins claim up to this date that at midnight the chant of the monks can be heard amid the cries and moans of the desolate.

 Since this monastery had been dedicated to Mary, at least one monk was set aside as the “Mary priest” whose special duty it was to offer daily or two or three times a week a votive Mass in honor of Our Lady of Premontre.
 He also rang the “Mary Bell” morning and evening and kept her shrine decked with flowers and lights and saw that the best vessels and finest linens were used on her feast days.
 Going on a pilgrimage to Mary’s shrine, people would be “measured” for a candle by taking their length and breadth in the form of a cross and candles were made to equal the sum of these two numbers.
 The candles were coiled and carried to burn either in supplication or thanksgiving before Our Lady’s image.
 On her feast days large candles, “wreathed with flowers” were burned in profusion.
 They were called “Gaud-candles” meaning joy and beauty; now the word degenerated from “gaud” – gaudy, means crude, loud, ugly.